With no annual fee and more points for US supermarket purchases, the Amex EveryDay® Credit Card offers solid rewards for everyday spending.

 You can redeem Membership Rewards points for a variety of rewards, including:

 - Merchandise in categories like technology, home and office, fashion and beauty, and more

 - Events and experiences

 - Paying at checkout with points (e.g., at Best Buy, Amazon, Expedia and other partners)

 Membership Rewards points may be worth more or less than the industry standard of 1 point for every 1 cent, depending on what you’re redeeming for.
 Before trading your points, check the redemption rate.

 Intro APR: 0% intro APR on purchases and balance transfers for the first 15 months after account opening.

 This is a strong intro APR, especially for a rewards card.
 After it expires, you’ll have a purchase and balance transfer APR of 14.74% to 25.74%.

 For balance transfers to qualify for the intro APR, you must make them within the first 60 days after you open your card.

-You’ll earn 2.00x points at US supermarkets (on up to $6,000 per year in purchases, then 1x points on eligible purchases.)
-For a no-annual-fee-card, this is a solid rewards rate for grocery spending.
+You’ll earn 2x points at US supermarkets (on up to $6,000 per year in purchases, then 1x points on eligible purchases.)
+For card with no annual fee, this is a solid rewards rate for grocery spending.
 On other eligible purchases, you’ll earn 1x points.